gowenrw/ubuntu-1604-vnc/README.md

 ## Create the ecs-cli compose configuration file and start the service

 * Add the service in u16vnc.yml
+    * Change the image name to your AWS ECS Repository
     * Modify limits and ports as needed.
-Default opens all 3 ports and has hard limit of 0.25 vCPU and 512M RAM
+    * Default opens all 3 ports and has hard limit of 0.25 vCPU and 512M RAM

 ```yaml
 version: '2'